 This is a very delicate time.
 Your caterpillars will go through their final molt and form the hard shell of their chrysalis.
 You may see a bit of exoskeleton attached to the top.
 This is normal.

 The chrysalides may wiggle if they feel threatened.
 As they prepare to emerge, the chrysalides will become a darker color, and when they're almost ready you'll be able to see the outline of the butterfly's wing through the surface of the chrysalis.

 Lives 2-4 weeks as an adult

 We recommend you release your adult butterflies within a week of their emergence.
 Within 4-5 days you might observe them starting to mate.
-Once they've mated, they will lay 100s of eggs around 3 days later, so it's important to let them go so they can continue their life cycle out in nature.
+Once they've mated, around three days later the female will lay hundreds of eggs, so it's important to let them go so they can continue their life cycle out in nature.